 Before changing lanes, you’ll want to start signaling at least 100 feet before you plan to make the action.
 Additionally, you’ll want to check your mirrors and quickly check your blind spots, then turn your steering wheel in the direction of your desired lane.

-You’ll be required to bring your own test vehicle to the road test.
-This is a massive advantage to you, as you can spend as much time as you like fully getting comfortable with your test vehicle before heading to the DPS.
+You’re required to bring your own test vehicle to the driving test in Texas.
+This is a massive advantage to you, as you can spend as much time as you like fully getting comfortable with your test vehicle beforehand.
 Be sure to practice driving with your test vehicle whenever possible to gain maximum comfort with its various controls.

 Getting in the habit of doing these little things every time you hit the road will help you gain familiarity with the road.
-Additionally, your driving test administrator will look for these things while you are taking your exam.
+Additionally, your DPS driving test administrator will look for these things while you are taking your exam.

 Most drivers decide to schedule an appointment ahead of time.
 To do so, visit the Texas DPS Appointment Scheduler, where you’ll be prompted to enter your ID number, as well as your first & last name, date of birth, and last four digits of your social security number.